global-asp/asp-source/en/0211_a-hot-saturday.md

 ##
 There were some cows
 near the river.
-Bontle looked up, “Look
+Bontle looked up, "Look
 at that cow!
 She's
-eating your shirt!”
+eating your shirt!"

 ##
-“The cows ate our
+"The cows ate our
-clothes!”
+clothes!"
 But did Mme believe
 us?
 Soon our bottoms were